andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/ui-work/custom-uitableviewcell-text-input-swift.md

 ### Wrapping up

-In this walkthrough, my goal was to show how to take advantage of a table view&#8217;s inherent styles, scrolling capabilities, and keyboard handling to make form-like text input easier.
+In this walkthrough, my goal was to show how to take advantage of a table view's inherent styles, scrolling capabilities, and keyboard handling to make form-like text input easier.
 We created a custom subclass of UITableViewCell to accomplish this task.
 Take a look at the [example published to GitHub][14] to dive in further and explore the walkthrough in more depth.

 <a name="share" class="jump-target"></a>